nygeog/beh_public/meetings/readme.md

 * CPRC map edits.
 * Figures for Steve.
 * Fragile Families for Steve.
-* Look up data for Tanya
+* Look up data for Tanya.
-* Tanya email for Esri
+* Tanya email for Esri.
-* Ask Andrew where Darby (Restaurants falls in the queue)
+* Ask Andrew where Darby (Restaurants falls in the queue).
+	* Later priority 1 month(?)

-* Check GPS walks from RdP
+* Check GPS walks from RdP.
-* Creating and updating a new Fulcrum form for summer
+* Creating and updating a new Fulcrum form for summer.
 	 * Fulcrum, alert for required for form items.